GoogleForCreators/web-stories-wp/docs/performance.md

 ## Using Context Performantly

-All of our context is held using the [use-context-selector](https://github.com/dai-shi/use-context-selector) package, and we have a small layer around it that allows it to use shallow equality vs referencial equality to detect if a component should re-render based on the return value of its selector.
+All of our context is held using the [use-context-selector](https://github.com/dai-shi/use-context-selector) package, and we have a small layer around it that allows it to use shallow equality vs referential equality to detect if a component should re-render based on the return value of its selector.
 You can see this code in `packages/react/src/useContextSelector.js`.

 As a general rule of thumb, it is best practice to pull only essential data needed for your component through a selector when using `useContextSelector(...)`.
 This practice helps eliminate empty/extraneous renders induced from context.
 [Read more about it here](https://github.com/GoogleForCreators/web-stories-wp/issues/2662#issuecomment-1011372651).